 - In 2016, Teel Plastics was named Wisconsin Manufacturer of the Year for its performance during 2015.
 The prestigious award compared Teel against companies in the manufacturing field throughout Wisconsin.
 Teel was judged on sixteen different categories that included everything from profit and customer satisfaction to employee engagement and community involvement.
 Teel is honored to have been recognized as a leader in its home state.

-- In 2013, Teel Analytical Laboratories, a division of Teel, received accreditation to the ISO 17025 standard for analytical laboratories and began offering its services to customers.
-The certification marks the organization as a first-class laboratory in the area of material science and polymer analysis.
-Teel Analytical Laboratories offers confidential analysis services and consulting with a focus on polymer analysis.
+- In 2013, Teel Analytical Laboratories, a division of Teel, became ISO/IEC 17025:2005 accredited and began offering its services to customers.
+The accreditation marked the organization as a first-class laboratory in the area of material science and polymer analysis.
+Teel Analytical Laboratories continues to offer confidential analysis services and consulting with a focus on polymer analysis.